About this episode

 BJ Fogg is the founder and director of the Behaviour Design Lab at Stanford.
 In addition to his research, Fogg teaches Boot Camps in Behaviour Design for industry innovators and also leads the Tiny Habits Academy helping people around the world.
 One of Fortune’s ‘10 New Gurus You Should Know,’ he lives in Northern California and Maui.

 Herminia Ibarra is the Charles Handy Professor of Organizational Behaviour at London Business School.
 Prior to joining LBS, she served on the INSEAD and Harvard Business School faculties.
 An authority on leadership and career development, Thinkers 50 ranks Ibarra among the top management thinkers in the world.

 Alexandre Tavazzi is a Global Strategist at Pictet Wealth Management and the Head of the CIO Office.
 Prior to joining Pictet, Alexandre worked at Wako Finance, Lehman Brothers and spend three years with Ferrier Lullin as a senior equity analyst ad fund manager on the Japanese market.
 Alexandre holds a CFPI diploma and studied literature at the University of Lausanne.

 Hosted by Rosario Lebrija

-Rosario Lebrija Rassvetaieff is a Corporate Communications Officer at the Pictet Group, where she hosts and produces the podcasts ‘Found in Conversation’ and ‘Prix Pictet: A lens on sustainability’.
+Rosario Lebrija Rassvetaieff is Group New Media and Sponsoring Manager at the Pictet Group, where she hosts and produces the podcasts ‘Found in Conversation’ and ‘Prix Pictet: A lens on sustainability’.
 Born and raised in Mexico City, she holds a combined honours BA in Literature and International Relations (First Class) from the University of Southampton and an MSc in Communication and Media Studies (Distinction) from the London School of Economics.
 For more information, watch her TEDx talk ’The Future of the Image: Discover the Sublime’.